Where to Stay in Venice with a Cat (2026): Quiet Areas, Hotels & Smart Booking Tips

 Venice isn’t difficult with a cat—but it demands the right approach.

-Choose the right area.
+Choose the right district.

 Book strategically.